yonaskolb/Mint/README.md

 - You can use `--silent` in `mint run` to silence any output from mint itself.
 Useful if forwarding output somewhere else.
 - You can set `MINT_PATH` and `MINT_LINK_PATH` envs to configure where mint caches builds, and where it symlinks global installs.
 These default to `/usr/local/lib/mint` and `/usr/local/bin` respectively
 - You can use `mint install --force` to reinstall a package even if it's already installed.
 This shouldn't be required unless you are pointing at a branch and want to update it.
+- You can use `mint list --dump` to create a [Mintfile](#mintfile) with the currently installed packages and versions.

 ### Linux
 Mint works on Linux but has some limitations: